 Hong et al., continued their study to improve the piezophotocatalytic activity by coupling piezoelectric ZnO with the visible light active CuS photocatalyst to overcome the limited light absorption of piezoelectric ZnO [127].
-By combining the piezoelectric ZnO nanowires and visible light harvesting CuS, a CuS/ZnO heterostructure is formed and MB was removed within 20 min while in the same time frame, the concentration of MB is decreased to 37% by photocatalytic activity alone (Figure 9a).
+By combining the piezoelectric ZnO nanowires and visible light harvesting CuS, a CuS/ZnO heterostructure is formed and MB was removed within 20 min while in the same time frame, the concentration of MB is decreased to 37% by photocatalytic activity alone (Fig. 9a).
 The enhanced catalytic activity of the CuS/ZnO heterostructured nanowire arrays on mesh was attributed to: (i) efficient light harvesting due to the large surface area, and (ii) to the coupling between the built-in electric field of the heterostructure and the piezoelectric field of ZnO under strain.
-As shown in Figure 9b, a built-in electric field created at the CuS/ZnO interface directs the photogenerated electrons in the CB of CuS into the CB of ZnO while the photogenerated holes transfer in the opposite direction from the VB of ZnO to that of CuS.
+As shown in Fig. 9b, a builtin electric field created at the CuS/ZnO interface directs the photogenerated electrons in the CB of CuS into the CB of ZnO while the photogenerated holes transfer in the opposite direction from the VB of ZnO to that of CuS.
 Additionally, the piezoelectric field created by ZnO nanowires can further separate the photogenerated electrons/holes and lower down the recombination rate leading to enhanced photocatalytic activity.
-In their experiment, Hong et al demonstrated that under only ultrasound, the degradation of MB by bare ZnO nanowires and CuS/ZnO nanowires is very limited.
-MB could not be degraded under the mechanical vibration of ZnO nanowires (piezoelectric catalysis).
-However, the degradation results presented by Xu et al., and Li at al., by using ZnO nanorods and ZnO nanorods/MWCNT clearly showed the piezocatalytic degradation of AO7 and MB [85, 90-91].
-Hence, a further piezocatalytic investigation has to be carried out with ZnO and coupled ZnO nanostructures (i.e CuS/ZnO) to define the role of ZnO in the coupled piezocatalytic system.
-The visible response of the hetero-structured piezophotocatalyst was further enhanced by coupling of ZnO with Ag2S (Ag2S/ZnO) [128], Ag nanoparticles [129] and Au nanoparticles (Au/ZnO) [130].
-When ZnO nanotetrapods were coupled with noble metal nanocrystals (Ag) where the localized surface plasmon resonance (LSPR) of Ag broaden the spectral response to visible range and the ohmic contact at the Ag/ZnO interface could probably facilitate the interfacial charge transfer [129, 131].
-The piezoelectric field originated from the deformation of ZnO nanotetrapods enhances the separation of photo-induced electron/hole pairs leading to complete removal of MO within 25 min under ultrasonic stimulation (200 W) and solar illumination (500 W) [129].
+In their experiment, Hong et al demonstrated that under only

-Figure 9. (a) Piezo-photocatalytic degradation profiles of MB as a function of irradiation time for bare ZnO and CuS/ZnO nanowires on the mesh under different conditions, (b,i) Schematic illustration showing the piezo-photocatalytic process of CuS/ZnO nanowires on stainless steel mesh under both solar and ultrasonic irradiation. (b, ii) Schematic illustration showing the energy band diagram of CuS/ZnO heterostructure under both solar and ultrasonic irradiation.
+Fig. 9. (a) Piezo-photocatalytic degradation profiles of MB as a function of irradiation time for bare ZnO and CuS/ZnO nanowires on the mesh under different conditions, (b,i) Schematic illustration showing the piezo-photocatalytic process of CuS/ZnO nanowires on stainless steel mesh under both solar and ultrasonic irradiation. (b, ii) Schematic illustration showing the energy band diagram of CuS/ZnO heterostructure under both solar and ultrasonic irradiation.
 Reproduced with permission [127].